DeekshithaMarapareddy/Distributed-Leaderboard-System/README.md

 # distributed-leaderboard-system
-A lightweight real-time leaderboard built using TCP sockets.
+A minimal real-time leaderboard over TCP sockets.
-The server stores scores in leaderboard.json and instantly pushes updates to all connected clients.
+The server persists scores in leaderboard.json and pushes live updates to every connected client.

-**Requirements**
-Python 3.10+
-Uses tkinter (included in the standard library)
-No external dependencies required
-**How to Run**
+Requirements
+Python 3.10+ (uses tkinter, which ships with the standard library) No third-party packages needed.

+Run
-1. Start the Server (run once on any machine) python server.py
+1 — Start the server (once, on any machine) python server.py
-2. Start Clients (run on same or different machines) python client.py
+2 — Start as many clients as you like python client.py

-For clients on different machines, update this in client.py:
+For clients on other machines, open client.py and change:

-SERVER_HOST = "127.0.0.1"  # Replace with the server's IP address
+SERVER_HOST = "127.0.0.1"   # ← replace with the server's IP address
-**Features**
-Score Submission
+Features
-Enter a team name and score, then press SUBMIT (or hit Enter).
-Only the highest score per team is recorded.
+Submit score	Enter a team name and score, press SUBMIT (or Enter).
+Only the highest score per team is kept.
-Real-Time Updates
-All connected clients receive instant updates whenever scores change.
-No need to refresh manually.
-Data Persistence
+Live leaderboard	Every connected client receives an automatic push the moment any score changes.
+No manual refresh needed.
-Scores are saved in leaderboard.json, allowing the server to retain data even after restarts.
+Persistence	Scores are stored in leaderboard.json — the server survives restarts.
-**Project Structure**
+Files
-server.py          # Handles connections, data storage, and broadcasting updates
+server.py          TCP server — manages leaderboard.json and broadcasts updates
-client.py          # GUI client built with tkinter
+client.py          tkinter GUI client leaderboard.json   Created automatically on first submission
-leaderboard.json   # Auto-generated file storing scores